 We need help to get this investment to the people that need the most help – the Children of the future.

 In 1995 Richard Higgins, farmer, entrepreneur and CEO of Good Gardeners, discovered the works of Sir Albert Howard who was knighted for his 30 years research into organic farming during the last century.
 Unfortunately for world agriculture his work slid into obscurity with the advent of the chemical industry following the end of the Second World War.

-Richard has designed and developed the HH-3 DRY Toilet that requires no water for flushing.
-The human waste is safely incorporated into the HH-2 system, contributing to the pathogen free highly effective soil rejuvenator known as HH-4 which has supremely effective carbon sequestration properties.
+Richard has designed and developed the HH-3 DRY Toilet system, also based on the Howard principle of the ‘law of return.’
+It requires No water for flushing, rather a dry flush is used (HH-4) which is so powerful it starts to digest the waste even before it gets into the processors (HH-2).
+The human waste is then safely incorporated into the HH-2 system with closed bioliners.
+All this degrades down and becomes pathogen free in 30 days.
+Over a full 90 days the pathogen free highly effective soil rejuvenator known as HH-4 is produced which has supremely effective carbon moisture sequestration properties.

 Further details of the remarkable HH-2 system are here.

 Especially important for rural communities, the simple and easy to use HH-2 system brings huge health and sanitation benefits, as well as an opportunity for employment and as an income earner for micro scale local business.

 Due to the science of heat destroying pathogens in a containerised units the HH-2 system is a Cholera proof system.

 Good Gardeners International’s mission is to pioneer the revolutionary HH-2 system across the world.
 See the remarkable story here.